Day 1: 9:00 am - 4:30 pm

 Day 2: 9:00 am - 1:00 pm

-CALM is a brief, semi-structured, evidence-based psychotherapeutic intervention designed to help people with metastatic cancer and their caregivers manage the practical and profound problems associated with advanced disease.
-The primary goals of CALM are reducing and preventing psychological distress.
+CALM is a brief, semi-structured, evidence-based psychotherapeutic intervention designed to help people with advanced and metastatic cancer, and their close loved ones, manage the practical and profound problems associated with advanced disease.
+Reduction of psychological distress and prevention of future distress are the primary goals of CALM.

 This day introductory workshop is designed for healthcare providers working in oncology or palliative care settings.
 Please note that registration priority will be given to those working clinically with a cancer population.